Fri Mar 13 2026

 In all of these scenarios the planning doesn't get you anything without execution - no point planning a hike and not walking.
 But the planning has to happen to make the route any good.

-That's what good "modern" software teams do.
+That's what good teams do.
 They have a series of nested loops and they check themselves at each point.
 Short term loops like daily standups that focus on the next few hours.
 And long term loops like quarterly planning that focus on the next few months.